What is Linux?

 Install Linux

-it First, you’ll need a spare USB drive.
+First, you’ll need a spare USB drive.
 The drive will be erased, so make sure to not leave anything important on it.
-Download your preferred distribution from their respective websites (likely an .iso file) and a flash tool, such as Balena Etcher.
+Download your preferred distribution from their respective websites (likely an .iso

 Once you see the logo of your distro, follow the steps on-screen to install it.
 The exact process will change over time, so by the time you read this post, anything I write could be outdated.
-Luckily it’s easy to follow, so you won’t need a guide for this.
+Luckily, it’s easy to follow, so you won’t need a guide for this.

-If prompted, select your preferred DE, and when the installer asks for a disk, select your computer’s drive, and fully erase it.
+If prompted, select your preferred desktop, and when the installer asks for a disk, select your computer’s drive, and fully erase it.
 If you encounter any option that confuses you, leave it as the default, or quickly search what it does online.
 The default values are the ones most people would want to use, so they should be what you are looking for.

 After a reboot, you should be greeted by a display manager (login screen), and after you log in, your new Linux desktop.